How does the body language of an alpha male look like?

 - If you schedule a meeting and you meet at your office, that shows you have more power than the person visiting.

-This is not only true for assigning tasks and having people bring you stuff, but also for how bodies move during normal socialization.
+This is not only true for assigning tasks and having people execute, but also for how bodies move during normal socialization.

 Here is a good example of an actual alpha male: